-The emergence of the Overwatch League in 2018 saw the game become one of the most popular esports in the world, and top players from around the world have already gotten their hands on some huge amounts of prize money.
+The emergence of the Overwatch League in 2018 saw the game become one of the most popular esports in the world, and following San Francisco Shock's win at the Season 2 finals, some players have earned a substantial amount.

 Still sat at the top of the list are Hong ‘Gesture’ Jae-hee and Park 'Profit' Joon-yeong, who came up together on GC Busan and were part of the London Spitfire line-up that won Overwatch League Season One.

-While the Spitfire have had a fairly quiet season, only reaching the playoffs of Stage 2 and there going out in the first round to Hangzhou Spark, but nevertheless the seven players that won Season One still sit ahead of all other Overwatch players by a massive margin.
+While the Spitfire have had a fairly quiet season, only reaching the playoffs of Stage 2 and then going out in the first round to Hangzhou Spark, the seven players that won Season One still sit ahead of all other Overwatch players by a massive margin.

-Season Two has already given players plenty of opportunities to increase their earnings, however, with three Stage Playoffs that each offered a $500,000 prize pool.
+Season Two gave players plenty of opportunities to increase their earnings, with three Stage Playoffs that each offered a $500,000 prize pool.
 With these having been largely dominated by a new guard of elite teams this season, however, there’s been less movement within the top 20 than there might have been.

-With Season 2 having done away with the Stage 4 playoff, the next opportunity for players to grab a significant prize will be the overall season playoffs, with a massive $3.5 million on the line, of which the winning squad will bag $1.1 million.
+With Season 2 having done away with the Stage 4 playoff, the next opportunity for players to grab a significant prize was the overall season playoffs, with a massive $3.5 million on the line, of which the winning squad will bag $1.1 million.

 This list only includes prize money that players have won while competing in Overwatch, and does not include any earnings from other titles, or their salary from their respective organizations.

 The full top 20 list, according to esportsearnings.com on October 1, 2019 can be found below.
 This article will be updated after the conclusion of each major Overwatch competition.